vernonthedev/vernonthedev/README.md

 - I’m learning many things, and I believe that every day is a learning and grinding opportunity.
 I am gaining more experience while enhancing my skills within the AI space and the cybersecurity realm....
 - I am passionate about AI in mobile applications, especially with Flutter.
-- I’m currently working on Flutter & Laravel applications with NestJS APIs, TailwindCSS, and GSAP web applications.
+- I’m currently working on Flutter, React Native & Laravel applications with NestJS APIs, TailwindCSS, and GSAP web applications.
 - Ask me about Laravel, Flutter, React, and React Native.
 - Visit my [portfolio](https://vernonthedev.vercel.app) for collaboration info..
 <!--End Intro-->